viltgroup/minium/minium-docs/slate/source/includes/introduction/_minium-concepts.md

       for, first of all, initialize `minium` object in the page scope (with a custom jQuery version in `minium.jQuery`), and then it evaluates the same expression as `1.`.
 That means that an additional communication with the browser is made.

-## Interactions
+## Interactions / Interactables

 Interactions are another key concept in Minium.
-They represent user interactions with the browser, like cllicking, filling input fields, or even waiting that some element exists.
+They represent user interactions with the browser, like clicking, filling input fields, or even waiting that some element exists.
+Objects that can perform interactions are known as `Interactable`.
+Typically, all `Elements` / `WebElements` are interactable. `Interactable` interface also *hides* interactions behind methods like `.click()` or `.fill()`.

+The most important `Interactable` interfaces are:

+* `MouseInteractable`: allows mouse operations with elements, like clicking, moving mouse around, etc.
+* `KeyboardInteractable`: allows keyboard operations with elements, like pressing a key, typing text, etc.
+* `WaitInteractable`: wait conditions on elements

-Also, interactions have a very important behaviour: **they try the best they can to fulfill their task**.
+Interactions have a very important behaviour: **they try the best they can to fulfill their task**.
 For instance, let's say we have the following expression:

 ```javascrippt